Skip to main content

 2. South West

-The Sout West ranks as the second-best region for planning applications, with 83.33 applications approvals for every 100 received.
+The South West ranks as the second-best region for planning applications, with 83.33 applications approvals for every 100 received.

 3. Yorkshire and the Humber